Getting Started

 Tokens are shown only once.
 Store yours in a secure secrets manager.

-3. Connect your sandbox
+3. Watch your sandbox

-clawwatch connect my-sandbox-name --token cw_YOUR_TOKEN_HEREThe CLI will verify the connection and begin streaming events.
-You should see the sandbox appear in your Overview within a few seconds.
+nemoclaw my-sandbox-name logs --follow | clawwatch connect my-sandbox-name --token cw_YOUR_TOKEN_HEREEvents will appear in your Overview within a few seconds.

 4. Explore the dashboard